UNICT-DMI/UNICT-Telegram-Channels/README.md

 ### UNICT Telegram Channel

-All UNICT Telegram channels are available [here](http://188.213.170.165/list-telegram-channels/).
+All UNICT Telegram channels are available [here](https://telegram.unictdev.org/).

+The new repository is [unict-telegram-hub](https://github.com/UNICT-DMI/unict-telegram-hub/)